 The flour will make the dough yellowish, so, as the recipe suggests, add paint for a whiter clay.

 2. Cornstarch and Glue Clay

-This DIY clay has the same components as cold porcelain, but it doesn’t require cooking.
+The second recipe has the same components as cold porcelain but doesn’t require cooking.
 You just mix, knead, and use.

 I made cold porcelain once, I loved the consistency of the clay, after it’d dried, it looked like plastic.
-I wonder how would this clay look or feel without the heating.
-(I will keep you updated after I tried it.)
+I wonder how this clay would look or feel without the heating.
+(I will keep you updated after I try it.)

 What will you need:

 Check out the recipe and the process in Kitchen Table Classroom.